survivejs/webpack-book/manuscript/loading_assets/04_loading_images.md

 ## Setting Up *url-loader*

+*url-loader* is a good starting point and it's the perfect option for development purposes as you don't have to care about the size of the resulting bundle.
+It comes with a *limit* option that can be used defer image generation to *file-loader* after certain limit is reached.
+This way you can inline small files to your JavaScript bundles while generating separate files for the bigger ones.

-If you want to use *url-loader* and its *limit* feature, you will need to install both *url-loader* and *file-loader* to your project.
+If you use the limit option, you will need to install both *url-loader* and *file-loader* to your project.
 Assuming you have configured your styles correctly, Webpack will resolve any `url()` statements your styling might have.
 You can of course point to the image assets through your JavaScript code as well.

 In order to load *.jpg* and *.png* files while inlining files below 25kB, we would set up a loader like this: